mattmakai/fullstackpython.com/content/posts/171113-devops-maintaining-contributing-open-source.markdown

 [**DevOps, Continuous Delivery... and You**](https://www.fullstackpython.com/blog/devops-continuous-delivery-you.html) is a blog post with the slides and notes based on a class I taught at the [University of Virginia](http://www.virginia.edu/) this past week.
-Most of the content is relevant as a brief introduction to [DevOps](https://www.fullstackpython.com/devops.html) and Continuous Delivery, especially for junior developers and less-technical managers of software teams.
-Let me know via an email or tweet if you enjoy the format and I will do the same style blog post with future technical talks.
+The talk is relevant as a brief introduction to [DevOps](https://www.fullstackpython.com/devops.html) and Continuous Delivery, especially for junior developers and less-technical managers of software teams.
+I'm experimenting with the "talk as blog post" style so let me know via email or a tweet if you enjoy it and would want to see future technical talks in that format.

-Speaking of feedback on open source projects,
+Speaking of feedback on projects,
 [this GitHub issue thread named "**thank you**"](https://github.com/jhund/filterrific/issues/147#issuecomment-341867147) is incredible to read.
 The issue ticket blew up on the front page of Hacker News as an example of how powerful genuine positive comments can be for